nguyentuananh1921/Final_Project_AT08/README.md

   - Check invalid password.
   - Check successful login.
 ### Manage Projects
-- Add, edit, and delete projects.
+- Add projects: Make sure users can create new projects.
+- Edit projects: Check the project's ability to update information.
+- delete projects: Verify that the project can be deleted from the system.
-  - Edit Projects status
+  - Edit Projects status: Make sure that the project status is edited properly.
-  - Task
+  - Add Task: Make sure the task is added to the project

 - Add Task for Projects
   - Delete Task